cometbft/cometbft/docs/rfc/rfc-101-p2p-bad-peers-checktx.md

-As said, this code will [never be executed](https://github.com/tendermint/tendermint/blob/ff0f98892f24aac11e46aeff2b6d2c0ad816701a/mempool/v0/clist_mempool.go#L239) for transactions whose signature is found in the cache.
+As said, this code will [never be executed](https://github.com/cometbft/cometbft/blob/ff0f98892f24aac11e46aeff2b6d2c0ad816701a/mempool/v0/clist_mempool.go#L239) for transactions whose hash is found in the cache.
 Instead of remembering the cached transactions, we could have had a valid/invalid bit per transaction within the cache.
 As transactions themselves do not store such information and we expect this scenario to be unlikely, instead of increasing the footprint of all transactions in the cache,